c002/Proof-of-Concepts/mantis/README.md

 # Requirements
 Also, this is using a reverse shell.
 So make sure that you have apache2 running because it will grab it from you
+You can use one from msfvenom:
+msfvenom -p payload -f elf etc etc etcccc